Hoax tweet tests firms that filter social media for Wall Street

-NEW YORK Firms that scour social media sites such as Twitter for information to help investors and traders make money faced their biggest test yet this week.
+NEW YORK, April 24 Firms that scour social media sites such as Twitter for information to help investors and traders make money faced their biggest test yet this week.

 A tweet reporting explosions at the White House appeared on the Associated Press's official feed Tuesday afternoon, sparking a temporary sell-off that briefly wiped out about $140 billion in market value on the S&P 500.